cloudflare/cloudflare-docs/content/fundamentals/setup/manage-domains/move-domain.md

 {{<Aside type="warning">}}

-If you are using Cloudflare Registrar, you must first move your domain to a third-party registrar.
+If you are using Cloudflare Registrar, first move your domain to a third-party registrar.

 Refer to [Requirements](/fundamentals/setup/manage-domains/move-domain/#requirements) for more details and [Transfer domain out from Cloudflare](/registrar/account-options/transfer-out-from-cloudflare/) for instructions on performing a domain transfer to a 3rd party registrar.